wp-plugins/gravityforms-es/readme.txt

 The [Gravity Forms](https://www.e-junkie.com/ecom/gb.php?cl=54585&c=ib&aff=256527) developers don't focus on translating their plugin.
 Instead they concentrate on the core functionalities of the plugin itself.
 Therefore there are regular updates of the Gravity Forms plugin.
-However, after each automatic update, the manually placed Dutch translations are deleted.
+However, after each automatic update, the manually placed Spanish translations are deleted.
 This plugin fixes that issue for all the Spanish WordPress and Gravity Forms users!